For schools & districts

 How does liability work?

-Mentors operate as school volunteers under your existing volunteer policies.
-We recommend a background check for all mentors.
+Guides operate as school volunteers under your existing volunteer policies.
+A background check is required for every guide before any student contact.
+No exceptions.
 See our Student Safety & Compliance page for full details on screening, consent, and incident reporting.

 Does this require board approval?